liotio/esp8266-programming-example/esp-easy-sdk/README.md

 Download, install (Java needed) and open Eclipse.

 Afterwars choose `File`, `Import...`, `C/C++`, `Existing Code as Makefile Project`.
-Choose an arbitrary `Project Name` and brose to the `Existing Code Location`.
+Choose an arbitrary `Project Name` and browse to the `Existing Code Location`.
 Leave all other fields on their defauls.

 Right click the just created project and choose `Properties` at the bottom.